laij84/typescript-react-course/lesson_0/README.md

 }
 ```

 Why would we bother using an interface to type a function?
 In some cases functions have properties too.
 A key example are Function Components in React.
 They are functions, but also have properties like `Component.defaultProps` or `Component.displayName`.
-In fact, this is exactly how the React type definitions packages define their function component.
+In fact, this is exactly how the React type definitions package defines Function Components.

 ```ts
 interface FunctionComponent<P = {}> {